 is an expanded credential focusing on advanced, system level hydraulic, pneumatic, and electronic controls expertise along with verifiable industry experience and is open to all qualifying individuals.

-Fluid Power Engineer: A certified fluid power professional engineer or degree equivalent (BS from ABET recognized university) may apply for this certification.
+Fluid Power Engineer: certified professional engineers or degree equivalent (BS from ABET recognized university) may apply for this certification.
 Additional requirements must be met.

 : certified professionals who have extensive background and instructional experience in the fluid power industry, they are accredited to educate/train and prepare individuals for IFPS Certification Authorized Job Performance Proctors

 : certified professionals who are accredited to proctor the job performance (hands-on) section of Mechanic and Technician level certification tests and/or Connector & Conductor certification tests.